-After collecting my clients who were returning to Africa from Monaco to visit family for the festive season we headed off to Hluhluwe Imfolozi game reserve for their Durban 3 day safari tour.
+After collecting my clients who were returning to South Africa from Monaco to visit family for the festive season, we headed off to Hluhluwe Imfolozi game reserve where we conduct most of our Durban Safari Tours.

-We chatted about the history of Durban and South African before arriving at Hluhluwe Imfolozi game reserve and beginning our safari to see what animals we could find.
+We chatted about the history of Durban and South African before arriving at Hluhluwe Imfolozi game reserve and beginning our Durban Safari to see what animals we could find.

-The first day of our Durban safari tour turned out to be good as we began with lots on Impala and some Buffalo.
+The first day of our Durban Safari turned out to be good as we began with lots on Impala and some Buffalo.

 Durban safari tour; Buffalo stare

 At the same point there was some Zebra which were a little skittish and after a while we got them crossing the road in front of us like a real Zebra crossing!
 Our Durban safari tour was beginning to hot up!

 Durban safari tour; Zebra among the Sickle bush